-No specific on-site observations of Threatened or Endangered species have been recorded and no important habitat has been identified on the state lands.
+No specific on-site observations of Threatened or Endangered species have been recorded and no important habitat has been identified on this tract of State Land.
 A review of Natural Heritage data through NRIS was conducted in November, 2007.
 This information is on file.